Gavriel Cohen’s Conversations with Isaiah Berlin

 Gavriel (‘Gaby’) Cohen (1928–2021) was an Israeli historian who served in the Knesset for the Alignment and Labor Party from 1965 to 1969.

-The transcripts made for Cohen by Donna Shalev and others are in the process of being roughly edited by Henry Hardy for greater ease of reading.
-In order to make the transcripts available sooner rather than later, meticulous checking of the recordings word by word has been postponed.
-But many repetitions, false starts and garblings, and a few sensitive remarks, have already been amended or cut.
-Some so far indecipherable passages are indicated by ‘[?]’, preceded by a space when no provisional transcription is offered, not preceded by a space when the uncertainty afflicts the preceding word(s).
-The recordings are posted with enhanced treble and slightly reduced speed to facilitate decipherment.
+The transcripts made for Cohen by Donna Shalev, Judy Friedgott and Edna Gil are in the process of being edited by Henry Hardy for greater ease of reading.
+The recordings are bedevilled by a great deal of simultaneous speaking; in particular, what Cohen is saying while IB is talking is often inaudible, partly because the microphone is closer to IB.
+Many repetitions, false starts, fillers and garblings, and a few sensitive remarks, are being amended or cut.
+Some so far indecipherable words/phrases are indicated by ‘[?]’, preceded by a space when no provisional transcription is offered, not preceded by a space when the uncertainty afflicts the preceding conjectured word(s).
+The recordings are posted with twice-enhanced treble and normalised speed (Cohen’s cassette player ran a little fast) to facilitate decipherment.
+Corrections are welcome.

 A story about the cassettes